-Remembering and being remembered was the focus of WILLOW’s Reality of our Mortality Learning Circle last month at Vancouver’s Mountain View Cemetery.
+Remembering and being remembered was the focus of a recent gathering we facilitated.
 Our collective exploring revealed rich insights about why we remember, what we remember and how it makes us feel.
 It was a transformative evening for me on many levels.
-I’m so privileged and grateful to do this work.

 What we remember and how it makes us feel